#How to use audio-based data management technology ("ABDM")

 #Highlights and facts

-Our technology guarantees the fidelity and security of the way data is collected and transmitted.
+DCCT-based algorithms guarantee the fidelity and security of the way data is collected and transmitted.
 Sound acts as the carrier of information that underlies the transmission process and is transferred from device to device, as well as to and from a remote database server.
 It does not contain sensitive data and cannot be compromised.

-An MP3 data file is considered a self-verifying part of a blockchain that operates without the need for central authority.
+An MP3 data file is considered a self-verifying part of a blockchain that operates without the need for a central authority.

 It enables two-way wireless communication with one device (smartphone, computer, tablet, smartwatch, etc.) as an audio/data transmitter and another device as a data receiver/processor.